 How do you right-click on a Mac when your Mac’s trackpad doesn’t have a right-click button?
-That’s a common question when it comes to the Mac, and luckily there’s an easy answer—four of them, in fact.
+That’s a common question, and luckily there’s an easy answer—four of them, in fact.

 For starters, you can…